| I discovered electronics in 1963, when I was eleven,

 and so their copyrights have probably expired and both have now

+passed into the public domain.
 From his writing it's clear that Frye knew the radios and TVs of

 his era inside and out, but I've been unable to determine where he